Cancer Health and Wellness Coach (Cancer Coach) Training Program

 Week 1 to 4

-Asynchronous Self-Directed Learning Sessions (6 sessions, 18 hours, about 3 hours per session)
+Self-Directed Learning Sessions (6 sessions, 18 hours, about 3 hours per session)

-The six asynchronous, self-directed learning sessions of this training program are completed over 4 weeks prior to the start of the live instructor led classroom modules.
+The six self-directed learning sessions of this training program are completed over 4 weeks prior to the start of the live instructor led classroom modules.
 The content is focused on knowledge of chronic diseases and risks and the unique health challenges for living with cancer as a chronic illness and essential coaching skills for supporting self-management and health behaviour change.

 Coaching structure and communication skills for brief encounters in clinical practice and for longer term health behaviour change is emphasized and the theoretical underpinnings of health and wellness coaching that promote self-efficacy and a therapeutic coaching alliance.